chbh-opensource/mri-on-bear-edu/docs/workshop7/advanced-fmri-tools.md

 ## Testing the effects of different thresholds

 <b>Try as many of the suggestions below as you have time for.
-I suggest trying 1 or 2 at the start of the session and returning to these later if you have time, or outside the workshop.</b> (You can load up an existing model by running FEAT and using the 'Load' button.
+Try 1 or 2 at the start of the session and returning to these later if you have time, or outside the workshop.</b> (You can load up an existing model by running FEAT and using the 'Load' button.
 The model file will be called `design.fsf` and can be found in the `.feat` or `.gfeat` directory of an existing analysis folder.)

 1. <b>Ordinary Least Squares (OLS) vs FLAME:</b>
 Repeat the third level group analyses from FSL Workshop 5, but on the 'Stats' tab select 'Mixed Effects: Simple OLS'